Kortemme-Lab/sequence-tolerance/protocols/backrub_seqtol/README.rst

 ..
 [1] The original version of this protocol capture was developed and tested for Rosetta 3.2.
 Any errors in the current version above are likely to be our fault rather than that of the original author.
 Please contact support@kortemmelab.ucsf.edu with any issues which may arise.

 ..
+[2] By default, a Linux release build of Rosetta built with GCC will append the suffix '.linuxgccrelease' to binaries *e.g.* backrub.linuxgccrelease is the binary for the backrub application.

-[2] The default Rosetta score function switched to Talaris 2013, making some previous flags redundant.
+..
+[3] The default Rosetta score function switched to Talaris 2013, making some previous flags redundant.

 .. |khgr| unicode:: U+003C7 ..
 GREEK SMALL LETTER CHI
 .. |chi| replace:: |khgr|\